skyhoffert/rhea_physics/README.md

 When it comes to living in space, there are many challenges both physically and mentally.
 RHEA is a project that aims to develop a working option that considers all aspects of space travel.

+No matter how we look at it, gravity is an essential of our lives.
+Without it, our bodies degrade and deteriorate.
+Rather than accelerating linearly at a constant speed to simulate gravity, a space station can spin about one axis.
+This spinning motion generates an acceleration that can behave similar to Earth's gravity if controlled correctly.
+RHEA takes advantage of this physics phenomenon to assist in nurturing humans.

 WIP

 WIP